We have several Exede services available, depending on where you live.

 No. Installation requires a trained technician to make sure that the dish is pointed at the satellite accurately and to verify that all connections are properly made.

 The Exede dish is governed by the FCC Over-the-Air Reception Devices Rule.
 This means it has the same classification as other residential dishes —such as satellite television dishes — and can be mounted on your home.
 However, you should still check with your landlord or HOA for specific rules and covenants that may prevent or limit dish installations.

-ViaSat is the company that brings you Exede internet, as well as in-flight Wi-Fi on airplanes, including Jet Blue and United.
+ViaSat is the company that brings you Exede internet, as well as in-flight Wi-Fi on some major airlines.
 The company was founded in California in 1986, and its three founders are still involved with the business.
-Today, ViaSat has over 3,000 employees and is dedicated to bringing the best internet service to consumers in all corners of the U.S.
+Today, ViaSat has more than 3,000 employees and is dedicated to bringing the best internet service to consumers in all corners of the U.S.